souravkumarpanda/LLD/README.md

 - DRY (Don't Repeat Yourself)
 - KISS (Keep It Simple, Stupid)
 - YAGNI (You Aren't Gonna Need It)
+- Law Of Demeter
+- Separation Of Concerns
+- Coupling and Cohesion

 ### 6. Gang of Four (GoF) Design Patterns
 #### Creational Patterns (5)